idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 At one point, you should take a moment to go through the various available shortcuts.
 There are a lot of them!
 Most (if not all) are found in the Preferences > Keyboard shortcuts.

-If any is not self expalanatory, you can check the [Keyboard shortcuts](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#keyboard-shortcuts) section of the “Prefenreces” reference file to find out what it does.
+If any is not self expalanatory, you can check the [Keyboard shortcuts](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#keyboard-shortcuts) section of the Preferences reference file to find out what it does.

 You might wish to customize some as well.